bill-mca/SIBAnetics/docs/readme.md

 ## Challenges and Solutions

+### Lip reading model doesn't perform well on unseen data

+We didn't expect that the lip-reading model would perform well with words outside its vocabulary.
+Nevertheless this was a limitation of the final product.
+The training data used was quie uniform and restricted to a very small vocabulary.
+When testing the performance of the lip-reading model, it was clear that it rarely recognises words that were not in its training dataset.
+We didn't have the resources to make a more sophisticated lip-reading model so our solution to this was simply to encourage users on Demo Day to try using words from the model's vocabulary as part of testing the performance of the device.

 ### Raspberry Pi can't run the Lip Reading Model

 [One of our initial ideas](https://github.com/bill-mca/SIBAnetics/blob/docs/docs/proposed_architecture.md#minimum-viable-product) for a minimal viable product was to use a Raspberry Pi to do all of the computation for Focussed Hearing.
 This would've saved the effort of establishing communication software and learning about networking protocols.
 The lip reading model requires a GPU to execute quickly and it became apparent during our initial tests that the Raspberry Pi's light CPU would take hours to make a lip-reading inference of a 5 second video clip.
 We tackled this challenge by establishing a client-server architecture [which was originally intended to be a stretch architecture](https://github.com/bill-mca/SIBAnetics/blob/docs/docs/proposed_architecture.md#fast-transcript) that we would build after reaching the MVP.

-### Lip reading model doesn't perform well on unseen data

-We didn't expect that the lip-reading model would perform well with words outside its vocabulary.
-Nevertheless this was a limitation of the final product.
-The training data used was quie uniform and restricted to a very small vocabulary.
-When testing the

-### Lip reading model too slow to run inferences in real time
+### Lip-reading model too intensive to run inferences in real time

-### Couldn't miniaturise because of a couple of roadblocks
+Even on a powerful computer with a sizeable GPU, processing a 3-second video with the lip-reading model takes a little bit more than 3 seconds.
+Because of this it was not possible to transcribe speakers on-the-fly as was originally intended.
+We discussed several possible solutions to this problem including more parralelisation, creating a processing backlogor even hiring a cloud server so that we would have even more computing power!
+However, time was our most stringent limitation and it was hard to say how much of our development time would need to be invested to accomplish each of the aforementioned solutions.
+Our chosen solution, which was the safest option given the circumstances, was to drop live transcription as a goal for Demo Day.

 # Step-by-step interaction guide